andsouth44/Zhone_MXK_Policer/README.md

 ## MXK_policer

-Two Python scripts, one that retrieves port and policer information from a Zhone MXK 819/319, massages the data and outputs a CSV file containing a map of each port to corresponding policer, and, one that modifies policers on a Zhone MXK819/319 based on an input CSV file.
+Various Python scripts to retrieve information from a Zhone MXK 819/319 CLI.

 The scripts were written for Python 2.7